Charlie Angus enters NDP leadership race, Guy Caron expected to join Monday

 “We’ll be pacing ourselves as we go through the coming months,” he said in an interview.

 Mr. Julian has announced a proposal to create 250,000 units of affordable housing.
-He has also called for the elimination of tuition fees on post-secondary education and a transition away from fossil fuels to clear energy.
+He has also called for the elimination of tuition fees on postsecondary education and a transition away from fossil fuels to clear energy.
 He has been endorsed by four of his NDP caucus members in Quebec and says there are additional announcements of that nature to come.
 And he says he is already signed up hundreds of supporters, many from outside the party.

 “I welcome the candidates coming forward because that’s the kind of healthy debate we need,” said Mr. Julian.
-The ideas he has put forward are not ones that unanimously embraced by his fellow New Democrats, he said “and we’ll what ideas the other candidates are defending.”
+The ideas he has put forward are not ones that unanimously embraced by his fellow New Democrats, he said “and we’ll see what ideas the other candidates are defending.”

 Through a spokesperson, Mr. Caron declined a request for an interview ahead of his Monday announcement.